wilvk/blog-hugo/content/posts/python-hex-strings.md

 There are several ways to achieve this.

-The easiest is to put a 'b' out the front of our string to tell the interpreter that this string should be used as an array of bytes, like so:
+The easiest is to put a `b` out the front of our string to tell the interpreter that this string should be used as an array of bytes, like so:

 ```python
 >>> base64.b64encode(b'AAA-BBB')
 b'QUFBLUJCQg=='
 ```

-Notice that the result is also an array of bytes, with the 'b' at the front of the string.
+Notice that the result is also an array of bytes, with the `b` at the front of the string.

 To confirm this, we can get the type of the result and display it's name: